Outgoing elections head in key Nevada county details threats - NewsBreak

 Outgoing elections head in key Nevada county details threats

-Heading into this year’s midterms, the election s director in the largest county in one of the nation’s most important battleground states had a lot on his mind.
+RENO, Nev.
+(AP) — Heading into this year’s midterms, the elections director in the largest county in one of the nation’s most important battleground states had a lot on his mind.

 A new Nevada law required every voter to get a mailed ballot, new processes were in effect for counting all those ballots days after Election Day and the public needed to be assured the count would be accurate.